wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Note that in this case, it is guaranteed that data is available, since the non-inclusive cache enforces the invariant that if a directory entry exists, then data either exists in the upper level, or exists in the current level.

+In the second and third case, there are upper level sharers or owner, and they will be invalidated by calling `invalidateExceptRequestor()` and `invalidateOwner()`, respectively.
+For the sharer case, the command can be either `Inv`, if the request is an upgrade from one of the sharers, or `FetchInv` to perform invalidation and fetch in the same transaction.
+For the latter case, the command is always `FetchInv`, just like in an inclusive cache.
+In both cases, the state transits to `M_Inv` (not `M_D`).